This article about the best maritime logistics startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 - “With John Monarch at the Helm, Shipchain Looks to Steer a New Course in Freight” – Ethereum World News

 - “The “Internet of Shipping” Is Upon Us” – American Journal of Transportation

 Intelligent Cargo Systems

 In container shipping, keeping operational costs low while continuously improving vessel performance is key to survival.
-Intelligent Cargo Systems is a startup dedicated to optimizing port calls in every port, worldwide.
-The platform minimizes idle time on the berth, allowing the ships to sail slower, save fuel, and save money.
+Intelligent Cargo Systems is among such maritime logistics startups that are dedicated to optimizing port calls in every port, worldwide.
+The platform minimizes idle time on the berth, allowing ships to sail slower, save fuel, and save money.

 Company: Intelligent Cargo Systems (ex-CargoMate)

 - “CargoMate Close Seed Investment Round” – MarineLink